 - Round plastic ducting.

-The difference between the two is their shape.
+The difference between the two plastic duct types is their shape and flee area or the available space in the duct.
 It is what gives one an advantage over the other in the planning process, but we are going to talk about that a bit later.
 Now let’s get familiar with the most common sizes of those ducting pipes.

 Round plastic ducting sizes: